What is Corporate Strategy?

 In response to the needs and the environment of a business, your corporate strategy must reflect an optimal approach to these variables.
 Thus, it’s helpful to divide corporate strategy into three classifications based on external and internal factors.

 Growth strategies are strategies designed to grow a business in a given way.
 Growth strategies might include entering new markets, increasing or diversifying existing ones, or using forward or backward integration to take advantage of economies of scale.

-Stability strategies are designed to consolidate an organization's current position, with an eye towards creating a strategic environment which will provide greater flexibility for the future employment of growth or retrenchment strategies.
+Stability strategies are designed to consolidate an organization's current position, with an eye towards creating a strategic environment that will provide greater flexibility for the future employment of growth or retrenchment strategies.

-As a result, the corporate planning process is the most sophisticated level of strategic planning, and must take into account a huge number of variables.
+As a result, the corporate planning process is the most sophisticated level of strategic planning and must take into account a huge number of variables.

-Defining a vision
+Defining a Mission

-Reducing this complexity is a must.
+Reducing complexity is a must.
 Corporate planning starts with defining an abstract vision or overarching goal, based on the current organization and the environment in which it exists.

-The vision statement of your organisation is a destination.
+The vision statement of your organization is a destination.
 Company values describe the manner in which you will arrive at this destination.